 - If you are a SA government employee, the agency you work for

 - If you are a business, your business name and ABN

-- A clear description of your experience, including if you have already made contact with us, and the name of the person you have spoken to (if you have one), and
+- A clear description of your experience, including whether you have previously contacted us and the name of the person you have spoken to/emailed, and

 - The action you would like us to take.

 We aim to resolve your complaint within 10 business days.
 If it is not possible to give you a full reply within 10 business days (for example, if your complaint requires more detailed investigation), we will contact you and negotiate additional time.

 Once you have lodged your complaint, you will receive an acknowledgement that includes a reference number.
 Please use this number in all future contact.
 We may also contact you to confirm or clarify the information you have provided.

 Shared Services SA will contact you as soon as we have completed the investigation.
 We will also contact you at the completion of the investigation to ask you about your experience.

 As part of this process, we will acknowledge where things could have been done better, and tell you what will be done to avoid the same thing happening again.
 Equally, if we do not uphold your complaint, we will let you know why.
 If you feel your complaint has not been dealt with properly, please let us know.
 If you remain unsatisfied, you can refer your case to the Ombudsman SA whose details can be found on www.ombudsman.sa.gov.au.